black-ice-tech/code-basics/lesson2/README.md

 git commit -m "Implement feedback" git push origin feature/feedback
 ```
 Look in GitHub, and you should see a yellow banner near the top that shows your new branch.
-It will go ahead and click "Compare & Pull Request".
+Go ahead and click "Compare & Pull Request" and the right of the banner.
+Name your pull request (PR from here on) something meaningful, and add in the description the changes you made.
+Be descriptive, but concise.
+In the top right, you'll see "Reviewers", click the dropdown and add your instructor.
+Next, scroll down and double check that your code changes are as you expect them to be (green means code that is added, red is code that is removed).
+Then when you are ready, click "Create Pull Request".

+At this point, your instructor can review your code and make comments on it.
+He may ask you to make some changes, and if so, you can make changes using the exact same commands as above, with the only difference being the commit message.
+Once your code is ready, you instructor will merge it, which will put your changes from your branch back into the `master` branch.

+From here on out, this is how we will be submitting code throughout this course.
+It's also extremely common practice in GitHub, so these skills will carry over into pretty much any software job.

+## Tips and tricks
+1) Never merge directly into `master`.
+In the real world, sometimes people do this by mistake and wreak havoc on their systems.
+It is always best practice to create a branch for your work, and submit a PR (and have it reviewed by other team members) for it to be merged.
+2) Use good Git commit message hygiene, see [here](https://chris.beams.io/posts/git-commit/)
+3) Download a GUI tool once you get the hang of the commands and what the do.
+I recommend [Source Tree](https://www.sourcetreeapp.com/)